 There are stories behind some of her best-known images - Richard Nixon's resignation, the Rolling Stones on tour, Queen Elizabeth II - as well as discussions of lighting, cameras, studios, photojournalism, working with writers, and the ten things she is always asked.

 Tickets include reserved seating to the lecture and copies of At Work.
 Top tier tickets include signed copies of At Work and Portraits.

-$223 - Upfront Seating, includes signed copies of At Work and Portraits
+$223 - SOLD OUT - Upfront Seating, includes signed copies of At Work and Portraits

-$103 - Orchestra Seating, includes a signed copy of At Work
+$103 - SOLD OUT - Orchestra Seating, includes a signed copy of At Work

 $53 - Rear Orchestra or Balcony Seating, includes an unsigned copy of At Work